-2) Day, Full-time: 12 months starting in July
+1) Full-time: 12 months starting each July

-Students in the program receive advance instruction and training in patient evaluation and work-up for pre-screening examinations (including practical skills and instrumentation), medical sciences of ophthalmology (including pharmacology, microbioloy, surgical assisting), ophthalmic patient services and education, general medical knowledge, corrective lenses, ophthalmic imaging, and office responsibilities.
+Students in the program receive advanced instruction and training in patient evaluation and work-up for pre-screening examinations (including practical skills and instrumentation), medical sciences of ophthalmology including pharmacology, microbiology, surgical assisting, ophthalmic patient services and education, general medical knowledge, corrective lenses, ophthalmic imaging, and office responsibilities.